LOS ANGELES BRAIN INJURY LAWYER

 - Prove that defendant was negligent and caused your serious brain injury.

-- Secure expert opinions from a team of brain injury experts regarding your medical condition and cost of your future medical treatment.
+- Secure expert opinions from a team of brain injury experts regarding your medical condition and the cost of your future medical treatment.

 What is a Traumatic Brain Injury?

 Traumatic Brain Injuries are head injuries resulting from trauma to the head.
 They are also referred to as “closed head” injuries or, in rare cases, “open head” injuries.
-Most TBIs are caused by auto accidents involving cars, motorcycles and pedestrians.
-The rest are typically attributed to injuries to the head due to a slip and fall accident or an injury sustained while engaging in some form of a recreational activity such as sports.
+Most TBIs are caused by auto accidents involving cars, motorcycles, and pedestrians.
+The rest are typically attributed to injuries to the head due to a slip and fall accident or an injury sustained while engaging in some form of recreational activity such as sports.

 - Cognitive defects such as memory loss or inability to concentrate or think